j0py/Mini-notation-for-SuperCollider/README.md

 Then start SuperCollider, recompile the classes and the NP class should be available.
 It appears to be that SuperCollider will follow symbolic links.

-The NP class uses the Samples class to play samples.
+The NP class uses the Samples class to find samples to play.
 Before using the NP class, you should call ```Samples.load(<path>, <ext>)``` to load your samples.
 You specify the ```<path>``` relative to the file where the code that you run is in.
 With ```<ext>``` you can let Samples find all ".wav" or ".aiff" files.
 But not both at the same time, yet.

 One thing i need to do is give the NP class proper documentation so that SuperCollider will display the documentation in its class browser.
 Will figure that out.